Blog

 If the territory of use is ‘worldwide’, take a look at your publisher’s international presence.
 Do they often publish works internationally and are these successful?
 If so, it may be beneficial to grant them worldwide rights so that you gain access to their international connections and resources.

 Alternatively, is your publisher popular nationally but still looking to break into the international market?
 Do you have your own overseas connections you can utilise?
-If so, you may want to consider limiting the territory of use.
+If so, you may want to consider limiting the territory of use (to just Australia, or Australia and a few other countries).
 Doing so grants the publisher the right to deal with the work in Australia or other select countries.
 However, it also allows the author to enter contracts with other international publishers.

 6. Delivery Clauses